Ethiopian Navy: Bases

-The Ethiopian Navy in the communist era
+Communist era (1974–1991)

-Haile Selassie was deposed in 1974, and during the Communist-run governments of the Provisional Military Administrative Council or Derg of 1974 to 1977 and of Mengistu Haile Mariam that followed from 1977 to 1991, the Ethiopian Navy – no longer "Imperial" – was reoriented toward the Soviet Union.
+Haile Selassie was deposed in 1974, and during the Communist-run governments of the Provisional Military Administrative Council or Derg of 1974 to 1977 and of Mengistu Haile Mariam that followed from 1977 to 1991, the Ethiopian Navy—no longer "Imperial"—was reoriented toward the Soviet Union.
 Officers continued to train in Ethiopia, but selected naval officers continued their studies at the Soviet naval academy in Leningrad and at Baku.
 After the Soviet Union changed their alliance from Somalia to Ethiopia in the Ogaden War in 1978, it established naval bases at Assab and on the Dahlak Islands and began to base Soviet Naval Aviation aircraft at Asmara International Airport; in addition, Soviet naval personnel took posts as instructors at the Ethiopian naval academy.
 Enlisted men continued to train at Massawa and served a seven-year enlistment.
 In 1982, the Ethiopian Navy had about 1,500 personnel.

 The turn to the Soviet Union meant that the navy became a largely Soviet-equipped force.
 Although Ethiopia continued in her role as a training ship and remained Ethiopia's largest naval vessel, the United States ceased arms sales to Ethiopia in 1977, and Soviet-built patrol boats and missile boats began to replace other ships.
 By 1991, the Ethiopian Navy had two frigates, eight missile craft, six torpedo craft, six patrol boats, two amphibious craft, and two support and training craft, mostly of Soviet origin.

 After the Derg seized power, the navy's six UH-1 helicopters were transferred to the Ethiopian Air Force.
-At some point, the post-Imperial navy reportedly acquired two Soviet-made – perhaps Mil Mi-8 (NATO reporting name "Hip") or Mil Mi-14 (NATO reporting name "Haze") – helicopters.
+At some point, the post-Imperial navy reportedly acquired two Soviet-made—perhaps Mil Mi-8 (NATO reporting name "Hip") or Mil Mi-14 (NATO reporting name "Haze")—helicopters.
 The navy also operated a coastal defense brigade equipped with two truck-mounted P-15 Termit (USDoD designation "SSC-3"; NATO reporting name "Styx") coastal defense antiship cruise missile launchers.